John Bateman (1789-1855) arr. Medina 1830, bought lots, set up business. Memorial in Fremantle cemetery, at Congregational D3.

 The patriarch John Bateman (1789-1855) arrived on board the Medina 6 July 1830.
 He bought town lots 53 and 54, at the southern end of Mouat St, among the second group of buyers to do so.
 He also (according to Hitchcock: 110, 111) owned lot 59 (in Henry St), lots 274/5, and lots 294/295.
 John Jnr bought lot 297, and Mary Ann Bateman (JB Snr's wife) lot 418.
 John Bateman Snr was appointed the first postmaster 31 January 1835.
 He was in the business of whaling, among other things.
-He died in 1855 (by which time his wife Mary Ann had taken over as postmistress; her son Walter then took it over) and was buried in the Skinner St Cemetery, but reinterred in the new Cemetery in Carrington St when the old cemetery was closed.
+He died in 1855 (by which time his wife Mary Ann had taken over as postmistress - her son Walter then took it over) and could have been buried in either the Alma or Skinner St Cemeteries.
+I don't know if he was reinterred in the new Fremantle Cemetery, but there is a memorial to him on his son Walter's gravestone there, at D 3.
 His sons took over the family business, as J&W Bateman.
 Top photo: John & Walter Bateman.

 Of those names two - Samson and Bateman - are still prominent in the town and they were the founders of the two oldest established commercial houses in the State. ...
 Although the firm of J. and W. Bateman was not established under its present name until 1860, its genesis dates back to 1830, when John Bateman, the great-grandfather of the present principals of the firm, arrived from England by the Medina and founded a business which is now in the front rank of commercial houses and which has played its part in the development of the State.
 Hitchcock: text/image, 16/14.

 On January 31, 1835, John Bateman was appointed as the first postmaster at Fremantle.
 The first post office was in a little vine-clad cottage that stood well back from the street on lot 59 in Henry Street.
 Hitchcock: 23, 25.